- What is Pu-erh Tea?

 - What teaware should I use?

 For the most part, this depends on your situation and desired result.
-If your aim is to simply brew a great pot of tea, an Yixing clay teapot generally yields the best quality tea.
-In more formal situations, such as a tea ceremony, a Gaiwan (a covered bowl) allows the brewer and the audience to fully experience and enjoy the tea.
-In an office or informal setting, consider using our Glass Tumbler for a more convenient brewing experience.
+If your aim is to simply brew a great pot of tea, a Yixing clay teapot generally yields the best quality tea.
+In more formal settings, such as a tea ceremony, a Gaiwan (a covered bowl) allows the brewer and the audience to experience the process in a traditional way.
+When it is more casual, consider using our Glass Tumbler for a more convenient brewing experience.

-If you're having trouble figuring out what you need to get you started, take a look at our Pu-erh Tea Starter Kit, pictured below.
+If you're having trouble figuring out what you need to get started, take a look at our starter set, pictured below.

 - How should I store Pu-erh Tea?